security-force-monitor/research-handbook/source/source-source-specific.rst

 Source
 ######

 Sources are the raw material of Security Force Monitor's research.
-They are publicly-available, mostly digital, documents and other media that contain information that makes claims about security forces.
-Specific parts of a source, like page or paragraph numbers, are cited as as a required part of every claim type.
+They are publicly available, mostly digital, documents and other media that contain information that makes claims about security forces.
+Specific parts of a source, like page or paragraph numbers, are cited as a required part of every claim type.

 This document provides an overview of what information we store in source records.
-We discuss the difference how we find sources, and the differences between sources and citations in :ref:`Overview: Sources and citations`.
+We discuss the difference in how we find sources, and the differences between sources, citations and publications in :ref:`Overview: Sources and citations`.
 You can find more about how sources and citations relate to claims and the other entities in our data model in :ref:`What is a claim?`

 Source: Summary of attributes
 *****************************

-The table below summarises the following dimensions of source records:
+The table below summarizes the following dimensions of source records:

  - Attribute label: a human readable label for the attribute
  - Status: whether the attribute is optional or required in a record